 - Fourthly, micro influencers tend to charge less for their postings.

-- Lastly, small and medium sized enterprises have the financial capabilities to hire micro influencerss
+- Lastly, small and medium-sized enterprises have the financial capabilities to hire micro influencers

 A good example of a nano influencer campaign is how Remington, hair care brand, promoted its curling wand.
 Leticia Collins, a nano influencer, created content that featured her using the curling wand from Remington.
 She took a photo of herself with the product and tagged the brand’s handle.
 She also included a brand hashtag and FTC disclosure (#Sponsored).